Raghav-B/poke.AI/README.md

     <img src="readme_src/mapping2.png" alt="Drawing out a map of the game world on the global scale while moving around randomly">
 </p>

 The [mapper.py](ai/mapper.py) script handles most of the mapping and localization process.

-### Automated Movement in the Game World
+### Automated Movement in the Game World - Frontier-based Exploration

 Now that we have a mapping algorithm, our AI will know exactly where to go! - which might be what you're thinking, but that's wrong.
 Currently the agent follows a pre-defined set of sequential instructions, [or can move around randomly](https://www.youtube.com/watch?v=PQ_kMoVHZYc).
 How do we teach the AI how to move around?